chocolatey/docs/input/en-us/creating-packages/create-packages.md

 ## Uninstalling

 Uninstalling is handled by a `chocolateyUninstall.ps1` script, which should be in your package's `tools` directory, next to [[chocolateyInstall.ps1|ChocolateyInstallPS1]].
-All the usual [[helper reference|HelpersReference]] are available.
+All the usual [helper reference](./creating-packages/helpers/reference) are available.
 If your package doesn't uninstall cleanly, people will get grumpy because they'll have to manually clean up after you.
 Be a good human being and write an uninstaller.

 ## Dependency Chaining